GlitchedPolygons/pwcrypt/README.md

 `pwcrypt_cli e "My string to encrypt" "VERY-safe_password123!"`

-You can pass optional (integer) arguments for controlling key-derivation with [Argon2](https://github.com/P-H-C/phc-winner-argon2):
+You can append the following optional (integer) arguments for controlling key-derivation with [Argon2](https://github.com/P-H-C/phc-winner-argon2) at the end:

 `--time-cost=4`
 - The higher, the safer, the slower...